marco-cheung/runner-tag-streamlit/README.md

 **7. Build a web service on Streamlit Community Cloud ((the free hosting and deployment service) for end-users to respond with the result**

 ## ⛔️ Limitation
-Having said that OCR method is applied for bib number recognition, there are several key constraints to affect recognition quality:
+Having said that OCR method is applied for bib number recognition, there are several constraints to affect recognition quality:

 1. Lighting, shooting angle and folding of running bib.
 Although humans can recognize these numbers, for a computer, these English numbers are distorted and hence, hard to recognize.

-2. Horizontal alignment of bib number
+2. Horizontal alignment of running bib

-3. Similar-looking characters like '0' and 'O', 'R' and '8'.
+3. Similar-looking characters like '0' and 'O', 'R' and '8'

+4. Running bib is covered by a (semi-transparent) raincoat or jacket

 For OCR model, some rules or heuristics have been applied to improve the results.
 For example, only specific characters/digits and bib number length will be processed.